Basic Biographical Details

 Employment and Training

-The following individuals were employed or trained by this architectural practice (click on an item to view details):
+The following individuals or organisations employed or trained this (click on an item to view details):

 NameDate fromDate toPositionNotes